EmilyTzz/WorldCupBracket/README.md

 - Automatically generates the Round of 32 matchups based on the Group Stage results
 - Has a full tournament progression: Group Stage, Round of 32, Round of 16, Quarterfinals, Semifinals, Third-Place Playoff, and Final
 - Dynamically links matches so winners can advance automatically in each knockout stage
+- Match prediction system that shows the win probability of each team in each matchup based on the FIFA June 11, 2026, rankings

 ## How It Works